GSoC2020 Project Report

 In the previous section, I explained how

--based weight object was not very consistent when dealing with the raster-based data.
-Therefore, we decided to implementhigher_order
+KNN-based weight object was not very consistent when dealing with the raster-based data.
+Therefore, we decided to implementhigher_orderfunctionality, and 2 approaches were taken when adding the higher-order neighbors:-

 Implementing the first approach was relatively easier than the second approach, as only a few changes were added inside the modified weights builder.
 An extra argument was provided which acted as a

-radius also following contiguity criterion, though this implementation was different as it added higher order neighbors even if the lower order neighbors were missing and therefore it was more likeDistanceBand
+thresholdand then using modular arithmetic conditions the algorithms added the neighbors lying inside thethresholdradius also following contiguity criterion, though this implementation was different as it added higher order neighbors even if the lower order neighbors were missing and therefore it was more likeDistanceBand.
+This thread provides some insightful discussion related to howDistanceBandbehaves with raster data: -

 As for the second approach, we were able to implement a correct algorithm for

-to the method and therefore the algorithm was very inefficient.
+higher_orderfunctionality inside weight builder, this algorithm used recursion to traverse nth-order neighbors or nodes because raster can be assumed as a graph.
+Unfortunately, we could not incorporatenumbaandmulti-threadingto the method and therefore the algorithm was very inefficient.
 But after some testing, we were able to add a proper algorithm for using the method that Martin suggested in this thread.- Issue: higher_order weights of <= k

 Since both approaches are different from each other we added

-functionality.
+After completion of these methods, a pull request was created targeting the master branch of libpysalwhich added optimized weights builder andhigher_orderfunctionality.
 This pull request describes how these approaches are different from each other: -

 This marked the end of the optimization phase.